 A documented carved 18th century American flintlock smoothbore rifle from somewhere East of Reading, Pennsylvania, one of the historic homes of American rifle making.

 Not unusual enough for you?
 How about an incredibly ornate Turkish/Caucasian miquelet long gun with a gorgeous damascene lock?
-This is a piece representative of a different region than we’ve covered so far, and it also represents a different embellishment and a different ignition system, though many people erroneously lump miquelet locks in with flintlocks.
+This is an antique muzzleloader piece representative of a different region than we’ve covered so far, and it also represents a different embellishment and a different ignition system, though many people erroneously lump miquelet locks in with flintlocks.